-First, decanting wine allows the wine’s sediment to sink to the base of the decanter before you pour it into a glass.
-As a wine ages, solid particles of sediment naturally separate from the liquid and fall to the bottom of the bottle.
-However, when you take that bottle off the rack and uncork it, you disturb the sediment, and it mixes in with the rest of the wine.
-Because this sediment has a bitter taste, serious wine enthusiasts pour the entire bottle into a decanter before serving the wine, letting the sediment sink back down to the bottom.
+Decanting wine allows the wine’s sediment to sink to the base of the decanter before you pour it into a glass.
+As wine ages, solid particles of sediment naturally separate from the liquid and fall to the bottom of the bottle.
+However, when you take that bottle off the rack and uncork it, you disturb the sediment, and it mixes with the rest of the wine.
+Because this sediment has a bitter taste, many people like to pour the entire bottle into a decanter at least an hour before serving, which gives the sediment time to sink back down to the bottom.

 - High-Tannin, Bold Reds: Decant intense, tight wines like Cabernet Sauvignon, Syrah, and Barolo for about two hours (unless they are more than 20 years old or already taste superb).